Quick Picks

 2. More Human: How the Power of AI Can Transform the Way You Lead (2025)

-What it's about: A human-performance leadership book from Rasmus Hougaard and Jacqueline Carter, More Human treats AI as a lever for better management.
-It draws on leaders at Accenture, Cisco, IKEA, and Mastercard, plus survey work across 28 countries and 14 industries, and argues for awareness, wisdom, and compassion as the skills AI should amplify.
+What it's about: A human-performance AI leadership book from Rasmus Hougaard, a Thinkers50 Top 8 Leadership Thinker and author of 53 Harvard Business Review articles, and Jacqueline Carter, both senior partners at Potential Project.
+More Human treats AI as a lever for better management, drawing on leaders at Accenture, Cisco, IKEA, and Mastercard, plus survey work across 28 countries and 14 industries, and arguing for awareness, wisdom, and compassion as the skills AI should amplify.

 Aiifi's Take: More Human works best when the leadership problem is managerial behavior.
 The Human Leader Compass organizes the material, and its thinking translates cleanly into meetings, judgment calls, and coaching decisions managers can change on Monday.
 You will not get much on governance architecture or board controls, which is why it fits CEOs, CHROs, and team leaders focused on how they and their managers actually lead.